devpro/azure-pipeline-training/docs/build-first-steps/06-stage.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "06-stage"
+- [ ] Create a new file `.azure/pipelines/06-stage.yml`
-- [ ] Pipeline definition must be in the file `.azure/pipelines/06-stage.yml`
 - [ ] Windows stage must display "Hello from Windows" and create a non-empty file called `dummy.txt`
 - [ ] Windows stage must contain exactly three tasks
 - [ ] Mac stage must display "Hello from Mac" and read the content of the file `dummy.txt`
 - [ ] Mac stage must contain exactly two tasks
+- [ ] Create a new Azure Build pipeline in your folder and rename it to "06-stage"

 ### Tips